kubedb/docs/docs/guides/mariadb/quickstart/overview/index.md

 KubeDB operator has created a new Secret called `mariadb-quickstart-auth` *(format: {mariadb-object-name}-auth)* for storing the password for `mariadb` superuser.
 This secret contains a `username` key which contains the *username* for MariaDB superuser and a `password` key which contains the *password* for MariaDB superuser.

 If you want to use an existing secret please specify that when creating the MariaDB object using `spec.authSecret.name`.
 While creating this secret manually, make sure the secret contains these two keys containing data `username` and `password` and also make sure of using `root` as value of `username`.
-For more details see [here](/docs/guides/mariadb/concepts/mariadb.md#specdatabasesecret).

 Now, we need `username` and `password` to connect to this database from `kubeclt exec` command.
 In this example, `sample-mariadb-auth`  secret holds username and password.